Complement your program with a certificate

 Students may complete a Certificate in Actuarial Science either separately from or in conjunction with the Mathematics major or minor.
 Students who wish to pursue a career as an actuary should take the first two exams in Probability and Financial Mathematics during their undergraduate career.
 Companies that employ actuaries give time, support, and bonuses for completing the rest.

 To receive a Certificate in Actuarial Science, you must complete a minimum of 12 semester credit hours.
-See all requirements and course descriptions in the Mercer University 2018-19 Catalog.
+See all requirements and course descriptions in the Mercer University catalog.

 Applied Social Justice